idptools/goose/README.md

     create.sequence(100, FCR = 0.3, hydro = 3.2)
     'KVDSGTTSCSGERESDSGDLKSSKEGSSGSGSSSKSSKSKEATGSSTDTTAAAGGKGGGGGGDGGKGDGRGKGGGGGGEGRDGGGGGGEGGRGGGGRKRD'

 When specifying hydropathy with FCR or NCPR, the max possible hydropathy value is 5.8.
 In addition, after extensive testing I found that sequences with high hydropathy values and high FCR values will never be predicted to be disordered by metapredict.
-Therefore, I restricted the ability to input these parameter combinations (no sense being stuck waiting for a sequence to be generated that will never actually end up generated).
+Therefore, I restricted the ability to input these property combinations (no sense being stuck waiting for a sequence to be generated that will never actually end up generated).
 In general, the maximum possible FCR value will equal (hydro x -0.2289)+1.2756.

 **NCPR & Hydropathy**